58 Ground Effect Vehicles

 Anatomy of GEVs

 The anatomy of GEV vehicles, which encompass various hovercraft and wing-in-ground effect concepts, is somewhat mysterious to most people, even engineers.
-However, their principle of operation is relatively straightforward but the aerodynamics underlying their performance and handling characteristics require a deeper understanding.
+Their principle of operation is relatively straightforward/ However, the aerodynamics underlying their performance and handling characteristics require a deeper understanding.
 Both vehicles work under the much-coined “ground cushion” effect, which results from redistributed air pressure below and above the vehicle, leading to an enhanced lift force to overcome its weight.
 It should be appreciated that even slight pressure differences can generate significant lift forces when they act over large surface areas.

 Hovercraft Anatomy